 “And a miracle worker,” added the woman.

 The woman went upstairs to check on her maman.
 When she returned, she simply shook her head.
 “You’ve accomplished in less than a day what I couldn’t in two weeks.”
-Noella sensed this as the compliment it was meant to be, but she wondered if it might turn to jealousy and distrust if she and Joel stayed too long.
-She wished he would come back for her.
+Noella sensed this as the compliment it was meant to be, but she wondered if it might turn to jealousy and distrust if she stayed too long.
+She wished Joel would come back for her.